-Grade Level: 10-12 No. Semesters: 2

-Fee: None Credit: 1- Fine Art
+Grade Level: 10-12 No. Semesters: 2 Fee: None Credit: 1- Fine Art

-Prerequisites: complete 2 se emesters of Art I

 Advanced Art is for the student who enjoys creating artwork both two and three dimensionally.
 This course is designed for the serious art student who enjoys working in-depth on a project.
 The course will encompass collages, mobiles, drawings, sculptures, paintings, ceramics, and crafts.
-This course may be taken more than one time as an elective credit.